paulmayer-fullstacker/week6/W6-Challenge-Mayer/README.md

 #### function.py

 This file contains a single function (multiline_input()), that retrieves the long multi-line text inputs from the user.
 The multiline_input() function does interact directly with the user, requesting multi-line input.
 This was probably not my best design decision, as it doesn't adhere to clean/clear division of labour between modules.
 It doesn't really enhance maintainability or promote code reuse.
 With the clock ticking to submit the project, Caveat No1 applies.

+#### Redundant Code

+During development consol.print() was judiciously employed to confirm the assignment of data elements (in the answers dictionary and the Project object), and to model styling strategies.
+Though now redundant, these segments of code have been retained (commented out) to demonstrate part of the development process.

+At one point during development, the main.py file defined a function that implemented progress bar (loading_simulation()).
+This was to be used while the ReadMe.md file was being created.
+However, this was a simulation of progress, only displaying elapsed time.
+The feature was removed from the final deployment, as a frivolous exercise.
+The code remains in place, now commented out.

 ---